Paltoudara/_VECTOR_/README.md

 13) operator [] we use it just to access the vector and change its contents this doesn't check in release if you passed valid index(use with care)

-14) at func this func we use it for the same purpose as operator [] but we check if the index is valid and then we throw for invalid indexes
+14) at function this func we use it for the same purpose as operator [] but we check if the index is valid and then we throw for invalid indexes

-15) destructor justs destroys the vector and frees the memory and all the size=capacity=0\
+15) destructor function justs destroys the vector and frees the memory and all the size=capacity=0

-16) clear func it just deletes all the elements in the vector but doesn't affect capacity it justs affects size and makes it 0
+16) clear function it just deletes all the elements in the vector but doesn't affect capacity it justs affects size and makes it 0

-17) front func it justs give the first element of the vector
+17) front function it just gives the first element of the vector it doesn't check on release if the vector has any elements (use with care)

+18)back function it just gives the last element of the vector it doesn't check on release if the vector has any elements (use with care)

+19) swap functions just swaps the contents of two vectors

+20)reserve just changes the capacity of the vector if you give a greater capacity of what the vector currently has, if something goes wrong  reserve doesn't do anything (strong guarantee)

+21) shrink_to_fit function just shrinks the capacity of the vector to be equal to the size  of the vector, if something goes wrong shrink_to_fit doesn't do anything (strong guarantee)

+22) resize function just